Suraj151/pdi-framework/README.md

 # Detailed Documentation

-The sections below are an in-tree reference for contributors and porters.
-Each section is self-contained but cross-links to source paths so you can jump straight to the code.
+Each section below is self-contained but cross-links to source paths so you can jump straight to the code.

 ---